 The Korean music industry has been making huge waves in mainstream media recently, and K-pop idols are at the center of this movement.
-However, there are a number of Korean musicians who don’t necessarily identify as K-pop idols and find themselves feeling more comfortable being referred to as R&B, Hip hop, or Alternative artists.
+However, there are a number of Korean artists or musicians who don’t necessarily identify as K-pop idols and find themselves feeling more comfortable being referred to as R&B, Hip hop, or Alternative artists.

 Being Korean and being a musician doesn’t equate to being an idol or fitting into the narrow genre that western outlets define as Korean music.
 In fact, many idol groups such as Mamamoo, GOT7, Red Velvet, and BTS have released singles that are soulful and moving, illustrating that not even idols can be confined to what the western musical scene expects K-pop to be.